Multi-source Playback

 }

-A broadcastEvent triggers each time a feed is added to the multisource broadcast.
-Hence, several broadcast events could each trigger at the start of a stream or over the course of the stream as feeds are added or removed.
-As outlined in Multisource Streams in the Broadcast guides, each stream must be distinguished by a unique source ID.
-As a broadcastEvent triggers, you can manage which broadcasts to render for the end user by their feed's source ID.
+A broadcastEvent is triggered whenever a feed is added to the multi-source broadcast.
+Hence, the platform can trigger several broadcast events as feeds are added or removed.
+As outlined in Multi-source Streams and Broadcast guides, each stream must be distinguished by a unique source ID.
+As a broadcastEvent are triggered, you can manage which broadcasts to render for the end users by their feed's source ID.

 {